syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (95) Time complexity: O(1)

-## Time and space complexity - singly linked list
+## Time and space complexity in singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (96)